Chapter 3: Open Data in Neuroscience

 Personal data

-Personal data in neuroscience refers to an individual’s personal information that can identify the person, i.e. birth date, raw MRI scan, security number, etc. The use of personal data has significant implications for privacy and ethical considerations.
-Personal data are not always as evident or accessible as we think.
-For example, DICOM headers might contain the person’s name or date of birth, or from structural MRI scans, we can easily identify the person’s face if it’s not defaced (see software and tools in Chapter 4).
-As researchers, we must ensure responsible handling of personal data, by anonymizing our data properly in case of storing and sharing it, following the ethical protocols.
-If you’re allowed to share data, you may also consider sharing metadata or documentation as part of your transparency efforts.
-We advise you to consult with the legal department of your institution before sharing anything.
+Personal data in neuroscience refers to an individual’s personal information that can identify the person, i.e. birth date, address, security number, raw (structural) MRI scan, genetic information, etc. The use of personal data has significant implications for privacy and ethical considerations.
+Personal data is not always as evident or attainable to identify as we think.
+For example, imaging DICOM headers might contain the person’s name or date of birth, or from structural MRI scans, we can easily identify the person’s face if it’s not defaced (see software and tools in Chapter 4).
+As researchers, we must ensure responsible handling of personal data by anonymising our data properly in case of storing and sharing it, following the ethical protocols.

 Documentation and Metadata